 Give Your Baby the Best Massage with a Baby-safe Tummy Oil

 A massage for gas relief is not only beneficial but deeply relaxing for your little one, too.
-In fact, the International Association of Infant Massage says that a baby massage helps with gas and with cramps, colic, and constipation.
+The International Association of Infant Massage says that a baby massage helps with gas, cramps, colic, and constipation.

-Our baby oil contains Nutmeg Oil that helps relieve indigestion and stomach cramps, while Lavender Oil helps reduce colic symptoms.
+Our baby oil contains Nutmeg Oil, which helps relieve indigestion and stomach cramps, while Lavender Oil helps reduce colic symptoms.
 Lastly, Chamomile Oil is infused to promote relaxation and help your baby enjoy a more restful sleep.

 Besides being safe and effective, our tummy oil is also free of mineral oil and other harmful chemicals.
 Plus, it’s hypoallergenic, tested right here in Singapore and Halal.
 What more can you ask for? 🙂

-So, Mamas, if you’re looking for a way on how to relieve baby gas, grab a bottle of Mama’s Choice Calming Tummy Oil because it might just be what you need to give your baby quick relief!
+So, Mamas, if you’re looking for a way to relieve baby gas, grab a bottle of Mama’s Choice Baby Calming Tummy Oil because it might just be what you need to give your baby quick relief!